silverstar194/HTMLAI-RNN/README.md

 # HTMLAI-RNN
 ##Goal:
-Train a RNN (Recurrent Neural Network) to generate valid HTML and CSS for website based on character by character training.
+Train a RNN (Recurrent Neural Network) to generate valid HTML and CSS templates for websites based on character by character training.

 I was inspired to try this by: https://www.youtube.com/watch?v=iX5V1WpxxkY&t=2881s